 Figures are reported in nominal and real terms.
 Real figures use chain-linking.
 All quarterly figures are reported both unadjusted and seasonally adjusted (NSA and SA).

 CYSTAT's system of national accounts presentation includes four tables (for each of current/constant and SA/NSA), which together comprise two alternative breakdowns of GDP:

 GDP alternately equals:

 Investment product categories in gross capital formation:

-The growth rates are reported in "flash" vs. "final" phases, and the source tends to report them with one decimal place of precision vs. full precision.
+The growth rates are reported in "flash" vs. "final" phases, and the source sometimes reports them with one decimal place of precision vs. full precision, respectively.
 Since we synchronize to the full as-reported history each time, you'll see fluctuation in this respect, apart from intentional revisions.

 Quarterly and annual accounts are revised in a four-phase pattern over the course of a year.

-Major or benchmark revisions are conducted every five years in September.
+Large revisions ("major" or "benchmark") are conducted every five years in September.

 At the source: